 See, Narcissus was not a very nice person.
-He was nasty to those who cared about him and was completely self absorbed.
+He was nasty to those who cared about him and was completely self-absorbed.
 Nemesis, a god whose very name was derived from a Greek term essentially meaning "to give people exactly what they deserve," decided to serve a little justice on the vain, proud son of the river god.

 Nemesis led Narcissus to a body of water where she knew he would see his own reflection.
 Because of the love he bore for beauty itself, when he saw his reflection, he did not realize he was looking at a mirrored image and he was unable to leave it.
 He eventually grew weak and died, such was his obsession with what he saw in the water.

 Although many people these days no longer believe in those old stories, the tales of Greek and Roman mythology that have been passed down throughout the centuries still serve as powerful lessons.
-In the case of Narcissus, his self absorption caused his own death.
+In the case of Narcissus, his self-absorption caused his own death.
 And, although self-love can be a good thing, some people take it entirely too far.

 Medical science has a name for this, derived from Narcissus himself.

-What is Narcissism?
+What Is Narcissism?

 Narcissism, now officially recognized as Narcissistic Personality Disorder or NPD, began as a term used in the infancy of psychology to describe the sexual perversion of obsessive masturbation.
-Like Narcissus, these people are so obsessed with themselves that they receive an unhealthy gratification through self worship.
+Like Narcissus, these people are so obsessed with themselves that they receive an unhealthy gratification through self-worship.

-The term evolved as a diagnosis that included people who either have too high or too low self esteem and will do everything they can to get and maintain the level of attention they think they deserve.
+The term evolved as a diagnosis that included people who either have too high or too low self-esteem and will do everything they can to get and maintain the level of attention they think they deserve.
 Although they do usually have at least one mental issue, narcissists are usually disinclined to seek psychological help because they do not believe they have any problems.
 Clearly, some may be in denial about their issues and more still are fully aware of them and, in fact, embrace them.

-There are now many differing levels and categories of narcissism.
+There are now many different levels and categories of narcissism.
 Conversational narcissists, for example, are those folks in every crowd who always need to be the center of attention.
 An aggressive narcissist (this really is an official medical term) is usually a pathological liar with a sense of entitlement who has no sense of guilt and will attempt to manipulate others into doing their bidding.
 Narcissistic parents are people who look at their children as extensions of themselves—think "football dads" or "beauty pageant moms" who force their kids into activities that either the parents excelled at or wished they had done in their own childhoods.

 Reverse or inverted narcissism is another term for co-dependency.
-People who are afflicted with reverse narcissism usually have low or non-existent self esteem.
+People who are afflicted with reverse narcissism usually have low or non-existent self-esteem.
 They will often neglect their own needs to make sure that those of others are met.
 Unfortunately, people with co-dependency issues are often very attracted to narcissists because those self-absorbed people are almost always welcoming of people who pander to them and inflate their own egos.

 Unfortunately, the global stage that the internet provides is a breeding ground for narcissists and their presence causes issues in many different ways.

-How To Spot An Internet Narcissist
+How to Spot an Internet Narcissist

 If you suspect that your new (or old) friend is an internet narcissist, look for the following symptoms